noahlattari/LeetCode/src/README.md

 7. Reverse LinkedList
     I learned to iterate through a linkedlist, you'll have while(head != null).
 I also learned to do a problem first by hand then code it.
 In our case the main thing to see is that because we are flipping the arrow to reverse the list, we can't remember the proper previous node and next node.
-We start
+We start by defining a prev to null (since theres nothing behind the head) and a next to null.
+The algorithm goes like this:

+    1. next = curr.next | Need the next value in the list so we can actually continue iterating
+    2. curr.next = prev | This is us actually flipping the arrow the other direction (reversing)
+    3. prev = curr      | Set the prev to the current before moving current forward (so we can reference prev again next time)
+    4. curr = next      | Finally move curr forward, we cant do curr = curr.next since we set curr.next to point backwards to prev.

+    1 -> 2 -> 3 -> 4
+    4 -> 3 -> 2 -> 1